-Having taken over from Blue Temple Conservation, the Perhentian Marine Research Station (PMRS) is only in its second year.
-The project is based in the local village Kampung Pasir Hantu on the southeast side of Perhentian Kecil.
-PMRS is headed up by Dr Ramona Pförtner, where she and her team conduct research to protect the island’s vulnerable coral reefs and seagrass beds and thus help save the ocean.
-We work closely with the Marine Parks Department and Reef Check Malaysia.
-Our team collect vital data through the mapping and health assessments of seagrass beds and coral reefs.
-This valuable research helps the decision making process in protecting these important habitats.
+Having taken over from Blue Temple Conservation, the Perhentian Marine Research Station (PMRS) has been going strong on the island for years.
+The project is based in the local village, Kampung Pasir Hantu on the southeast of Perhentian Kecil.
+The PMRS team conduct underwater research to protect the island’s vulnerable coral reefs and seagrass beds, and we also work closely with the Department of Marine Park Malaysia and Reef Check Malaysia.
+Our team collect vital data through mapping and assessing the health of seagrass beds and coral reefs around the islands.
+This valuable research helps with the decision-making process in protecting these important yet fragile habitats.

 Immersed in Local Malay Culture